An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Aaron'S Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how AAN stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Finance/Rental/Leasing industry.
+We show how AAN stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Furniture Stores industry.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.